Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-  *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Fix Lights Crash on Corrupt Shapes (PR #953 by steelfill) *- Multiple lightglow types, see https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/  (PR #981)
+  *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Fix: TrainCarViewer overlaps when display size changed, by mbm_or (PR #1009) *- Standalone multiplayer server, forked from OR Ultimate (now FreeTrainSimulator).
+Can be started from the "Tools" button in the Main Menu Window (PR #1031)
-  *- Replace dynamic brakes by engine brakes at low speeds, by cesar (PR #996) *- NEW: Fix: TrainCarViewer overlaps when display size changed, by mbm_or (PR #1009) *- NEW: Bug fix for https://bugs.launchpad.net/or/+bug/2092489 Containers not appearing in timetable mode (PR #1020)
-- NEW: Standalone multiplayer server, forked from OR Ultimate (now FreeTrainSimulator).
-Can be started from the "Tools" button in the Main Menu Window
-- NEW: Watch Mode for Timetable Mode, see https://www.elvastower.com/forums/index.php?/topic/38444-proposal-map-only-mode/page__view__findpost__p__313401
-- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/38456-lost-map-window/page__view__findpost__p__313536bug
+  *- Bug fix for chuffing in multiplayer, see https://www.elvastower.com/forums/index.php?/topic/38353-other-engines-missing-sound-in-or-multiplayer/ (PR #1026)
+  *- NEW: DynaTrax Support for Superelevation, by Steelfill (PR #1029); fixes also https://www.elvastower.com/forums/index.php?/topic/38542-problem-with-superelevation-and-two-axle-rolling-stock/
+  *- NEW: Multiple signal light textures per signal, by cesarBLG (PR #1033) *- NEW: Update Spanish translations, by Xavivilla (PR #1036)
+- NEW: Multiplayer: now any diesel engine on/off sound change broadcasted, see https://www.elvastower.com/forums/index.php?/topic/38353-other-engines-missing-sound-in-or-multiplayer/
-- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__313550 wrong messages about missing light graphic
+- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__314883 , by mbm-OR
-- NEW: Fix for ORNYMG only bug about superelevation (see https://www.elvastower.com/forums/index.php?/topic/38458-legacy-superelevation/ )

 Info about content of the various PR to the Unstable release can be found here https://github.com/openrails/openrails/pulls